 It is not the purpose here to undertake a complete investigation of the critical set.
-As previously stated, conditions under which there are two common roots to (22) and (23) leading to two distinct solutions for M may be deduced from the form of (22) and (23).
-This investigation will give a condition in terms of the entries of F. More enlightening would be a conditions in terms of the entries of the matrix M for the solution to be ambiguous.
+As previously stated, conditions under which there are two common roots to (21) and (22) leading to two distinct solutions for M may be deduced from the form of (21) and (22).
+This investigation will give a condition in terms of the entries of Q. More enlightening would be a conditions in terms of the entries of the matrix M for the solution to be ambiguous.
 This will be investigated next.

-There will be ambiguous solutions to the problem of estimating the matrix M if the polynomials (22) and (23) have two common roots.
-Suppose that the matrix F is of the form given in (18).
-Then we may compute the two quadratic polynomials from (22) and (23).
-The results (computed using Mathematica) are
+There will be ambiguous solutions to the problem of estimating the matrix M if the polynomials (21) and (22) have two common roots.
+Suppose that the matrix Q is of the form given in (17).
+Then we may compute the two quadratic polynomials from (21) and (22).
+The results2 are